SamS317/VassarSpotify/doc/use-cases/use-cases-brief.md

 - Search
   - Search for an SPP using the search input box
-  - Happy Path: User searches for SPP, a list of options shows up on screen with options next to each new item
+  - Happy Path:
     - User types in song name, artist, or playlist
     - System filters the results to have the most optimal result at the top
 - Manage playback
   - Play/Pause
     - Play or pause the song in the play tab/pane
-    - Happy Path: User can press a button that pauses a song if its playing or plays a song if no song is playing
+    - Happy Path:
       - User presses the button
       - System stops playing music if music was playing or plays music if no music has been playing
   - Like/unlike song/playlist
     - Add/unadd song to "Liked Songs" playlist
-    - Happy path: User can press the like button which adds the song to a playlist that consists of other liked songs
+    - Happy path:
       - User presses the like button
       - System adds the song/playlist to a list of liked songs/playlists if song/playlist is not already liked and removes if it is already in the list
   - Replay song
     - Restart song (if song has been playing for longer than 1 second) or play previously played song
-    - Happy path: User presses the replay button and if the song is already playing for a second it goes back to the beginning, if not it goes to the previous song that the user was listening to if possible
+    - Happy path:
       - User presses the replay button
       - System replays the same song from the beginning if song was playing or plays the previous song played if applicable
   - Skip song
     - Play the next song in the queue
-    - Happy path: User presses the skip button and it plays the next song in the playlist/queue
+    - Happy path:
       - User presses the skip song
       - System goes to the next song in the queue if applicable if not replays the current song played
 - Add song/playlist to queue
   - Adds a song/playlist to the queue of songs to be played
-  - Happy path: User presses a button which adds the song/playlist to the queue of songs to be played
+  - Happy path:
     - User searches for song/playlist
     - System populates most optimal song based on search
     - User clicks on button to add song/playlist to queue
     - System adds the song/playlist to next songs to be played
 - Add/remove song to playlist
   - Add/removes a song in a playlist
-  - Happy path: When user searches a song they are allowed to add the song to a playlist of their choice and also allowed to go into the playlist and removes the songs that they do not want part of it anymore
+  - Happy path:
     - User clicks on a playlist
     - System opens the playlist
     - User presses edit button